EccoMassimo/dotfiles/README.md

 ## Fonts

-- Install the Helv font for browser and other non terminal fonts.
+- Install Helv for browser and other non terminal fonts.
 (File Located in .fonts)
-- Install GNU Unifont for i3 and terminals.
+- Install DejaVu Sans Mono for terminals & text editors.

 - Also install the following for emoji, and asian language support.
 `sudo pacman -S noto-fonts-emoji`